Will remote work security accelerate the expansion of strong MFA?

 What is a user access authentication broker?

-Regardless of whether the institution decides to protect corporate mail, web VPN service, legacy system, or administrative desktops – the implementation in each case takes only a few minutes, regardless of the number of protected users and regardless of the architectural complexity of the application.
+Regardless of whether the organization decides to protect corporate mail, web VPN service, legacy system, or administrative desktops – the implementation in each case takes only a few minutes, regardless of the number of protected users and regardless of the architectural complexity of the application.

 The standard projects we work on now are 1 to 20 applications and 100 to 5000 users.
 However, these numbers are fully determined according to the needs of a specific client – says Tomasz Kowalski – The authentication method that a given user will be able to use remains always available to the administrator on the client’s side.
 The customer receives access to the package of all the above-mentioned methods and can configure them at any time based on the company’s internal security policies.